 Travis Mickle’s work developing better drugs for attention deficit hyperactivity disorder is deeply personal – he has ADHD and so do his children.

 After receiving his PhD in organic chemistry from the University of Iowa, Mickle went on to work at New River Pharmaceuticals, where he developed the leading treatment for ADHD, Vyvanse.
-Now he serves as the CEO of KemPharm (NSDQ:KMPH), where he leverages his scientific-know and his own experiences with ADHD in an attempt to create improved versions of already-approved drugs.
+Now he serves as the CEO of KemPharm (NSDQ:KMPH), where he leverages his scientific know-how and his own experiences with ADHD in an attempt to create improved versions of already-approved drugs.

 The compounds are called prodrugs – a drug that has been chemically modified to boost some aspect of its pharmacokinetics.
 KemPharm scientists chemically attach ligands, an inert group like a sugar or a protein, to the parent drug.
 The ligand is later removed by the body, leaving the parent drug to deliver its desired effect.